 Holiday decorations don’t have to be expensive or ready bought.
 I often come across items found in nature or from second hand shops which I love to put together and decorate with.
-Over the past few months, I collected the following, despite the fact that I was unsure about how I would use them.
+Over the past few months, I collected the following (despite being unsure about how I would use them).

-I’m always careful with what and how much I actually collect, as it would be easy to collect endlessly, but sometimes in order to have enough material to work with, you have to buy the items your gut tells you to even if you don’t know how you’ll use them.
+I’m always careful with how much I collect, as it would be easy to stockpile too many things.
+Often however, I do buy or gather what “speaks to me”, what my gut tells me to (the plan comes later, strangely).
 “Building” vignettes this way, can make for charming, personalized and economical- not to mention ecological (if you’re reusing things), decorations.

 First, there were mini pinecones and acorns, found outside (which provide such a nice which winter holidays vibe).

 Then two small trees from the second hand shop.